Morton’s Neuroma Revisited

 Insidious onset, often years.

-Unlike all the others, at first and often even later, the location of the pain can be vague; can’t pinpoint.
-Can be frustrating for patient and doctor alike.
-However, knowing this can ultimately be helpful if used correctly.
+Unlike all the others, at first and often even later, the location of the pain can be vague; it can’t be pinpointed.
+It can be frustrating for both the patient and the doctor.

 Can take a while to get started with standing/walking.